-First bus conduct report Warning Second bus conduct report Parent conference Third bus conduct report Three day bus suspension Fourth bus conduct report Five day bus suspension Fifth bus conduct report Ten day bus suspension Sixth bus conduct report Semester bus suspension
+First bus conduct report Warning Second bus conduct report Third bus conduct report Three day bus suspension Fourth bus conduct report • • Fifth bus conduct report Ten day bus suspension Sixth bus conduct report Semester bus suspension

 Please note: If your child is suspended from the bus, you will be notified by the district.
 Students who are suspended from the bus and do not attend school will be charged with an unexcused absence.
 If those absences constitute absence limits, the district attendance officer will commence disciplinary proceedings up to and including a citation to Madison County Juvenile Court.